CHERUKURIPRAVEEN/K8S/readme.md

       targetPort: 8080
       nodePort: 30007
 ```
-* **Key Point**: Makes the Service accessible from outside the cluster on a specific port of each node.
+> Key Point: Makes the Service accessible from outside the cluster on a specific port of each node.

 03. **LoadBalancer**